lukasnee/fibration/README.md

 sudo ln -s -f /usr/lib/x86_64-linux-gnu/libtinfo.so.6 /usr/lib/x86_64-linux-gnu/libtinfo
 ```

-5. Check if tools are working:
+5. That is it !
+Check if tools are working using:

 ```shell
 arm-none-eabi-gcc --version